German Culture: Sustainability

 Every student has a story to share.
 These stories can promote positive relationships in classrooms and increase personal pride in students’ lives.
 Teachers have an opportunity to encourage students’ life stories through integration of writing and reading, using multicultural children’s literature and social studies activities.
 These serve as a spring board for supporting and respecting diversity in the classroom.
 This course will offer strategies and materials that can be used in early literacy classrooms through middle grades.

 Monitoring Student Academic Progress

 This course is designed to assist teachers with setting measurable achievement goals for students, documenting student progress towards those goals, and using the performance data to document and communicate student academic progress.
-The course covers developing goals, curriculum-based measurement, interpreting the results of assessments, and summarizing student data.
+The course will cover developing goals, curriculum based measurement, interpreting the results of assessments, and summarizing student data.
 This course is specifically targeted to assist teachers in completing Performance Standard 7 targets of the Uniform Performance Standards.

 Special Education for General Educators

 This course is designed for general education teachers wanting to learn more about working with students with disabilities.
 Characteristics of students with high incidence disabilities, accommodations, modifications, behavior management strategies, suspension/expulsion, requirements during an Individualized Education Plan (IEP) meeting, and recent court cases will be shared.

 This course will focus on models of co-teaching, collaboration, and consultation.
 Five co-teaching models of instruction as well as principles of collaboration will be shared.
 In addition, research based benefits for both teachers and students will be outlined.
 Participants will conduct self-assessments about styles of collaboration, views on co-teaching, and expectations in the classroom.
 This course would be ideal for a team of teachers who are currently co-teaching or planning to co-teach in the future.